bdunko/Charon-s-Obol/notes/Obol/Backlog/Features.md

 			- [ ] Choice 3 - Just make Payoff sides of Stoned coins blank but not power sides.
 				- [ ] This is functionally just a visual change.
 				- [ ] I like this.
+			- [ ] Choice 4 - show the payoffs, but in grayscale
+				- [ ] this is best